Special economic zones of China: Implementation history

-List of the SEZs and Open Coastal Cities
+List of SEZs and open coastal cities

 As part of its economic reforms and policy of opening to the world, between 1978 and 1984 China established special economic zones (SEZs) in Shantou, Shenzhen, and Zhuhai in Guangdong Province and Xiamen in Fujian Province as well as designating the entire island province of Hainan as a special economic zone.

 In 1984, China opened 14 other coastal cities to overseas investment (listed from north to south): Dalian, Qinhuangdao, Tianjin, Yantai, Qingdao, Lianyungang, Nantong, Shanghai, Ningbo, Wenzhou, Fuzhou, Guangzhou, Zhanjiang, and Beihai.
-These coastal cities have been designated as the "Open Coastal Cities" (沿海开放城市 (沿海開放城市, yánhǎi kāifàng chéngshì)).
+These coastal cities have been designated "open coastal cities" (沿海开放城市 (沿海開放城市, yánhǎi kāifàng chéngshì)).

 Then, beginning in 1985, the central government expanded the coastal area by establishing the following open economic zones (listed from north to south): the Liaodong Peninsula, Hebei Province (which surrounds Beijing and Tianjin; see Jing-Jin-Ji), the Shandong Peninsula, Yangtze River Delta, Xiamen-Zhangzhou-Quanzhou Triangle in southern Fujian Province, the Pearl River Delta, and Guangxi Zhuang Autonomous Region.

 In 1990, the Chinese government decided to open the Pudong New Area in Shanghai to overseas investment, as well as more cities in the Yang Zi River Valley.

 Since 1992, the State Council has opened a number of border cities and all the capital cities of inland provinces and autonomous regions.

-In addition 15 free-trade zones, 32 state-level economic and technological development zones, and 53 new and high-tech industrial development zones have been established in large and medium-sized cities.
-As a result, a multilevel diversified pattern of opening and integrating coastal areas with river, border, and inland areas has been formed in China.

 Economic policies of the SEZs

-Special tax incentives for foreign investments in the SEZs.

-Greater independence from the central government on international trade activities.

-Economic characteristics are represented as "4 principles":